-Rhodochiton is a half hardy perennial climber that grows to a height of about 3 metres.
+The Rhodochiton plant is a half hardy perennial climber.
+Plants grow to a height of about 3 metres (10 feet).

-Rhodochiton have heart shaped leaves and bloom from summer and through autumn and carry attractive multitudes of drooping purple to black tubular shaped flowers.
+They bloom from summer through autumn.
+When in bloom they carry attractive multitudes of drooping purple to black tubular shaped flowers.

-A common name for Rhodochiton plants is Purple Bell Vine.
+A common name for Rhodochiton is the Purple Bell Vine.

 Common Names: Purple Bell Vine.